MyPainkiller/queen/README.md

 2.8.
 Others

-To use sercurity feature of Queen, you should set RSA Public Key with setRSAPublicKey(String), so that Queen can encrypt raw data with it.
+To use security feature of Queen, you should set RSA Public Key with setRSAPublicKey(String), so that Queen can encrypt raw data with it.

 setTdId(List<HttpCookie>) allows you to get cookie from your APP's traffic so that you can match Queen's data with your business data.